awsdocs/amazon-workdocs-user-guide/doc_source/open-wdd-settings.md

 # Opening the Amazon WorkDocs Drive settings<a name="open-wdd-settings"></a>

 The following steps explain how to open the Amazon WorkDocs Drive settings on Windows and MacOS Intel machines\.
-Settings for Apple Silicon machines are not yet available\.
+Settings for Apple silicon machines are not yet available\.

 You use the settings to complete several tasks, such as logging out and back in, and working offline\.